 CIHI provides a series of education sessions including eLearning and WebEx sessions on an on-going basis and in-person sessions a minimum of once per year.
-The topics for these sessions vary and a current schedule may be obtained either through CIHI's website or by contacting the MIS Staff at the Centre.
-Educational workshops are also available through the Centre and can be customized for specific needs and offered on a site specific or regional basis.
+The topics for these sessions vary and a current schedule may be obtained either through CIHI's website or by contacting the MIS consultants.
+Educational workshops are also available through NLHS and can be customized for specific needs and offered on a site specific or zonal basis.

+MIS Consultants

+Newfoundland and Labrador Health Services - Digital Health

-MIS Consultants NL Centre for Health Information 70 O'Leary Avenue St. John's, NL A1B 2C7 Telephone: (709) 752-6000 Website: www.nlchi.nl.ca
+70 O'Leary Avenue

+St. John's, NL A1B 2C7

+Telephone: (709) 752-6000